marlenaduleba/hash-table/README.md

-# Data Structures
+# Hash Functions and Hash Tables

-This project demonstrates the implementation of various fundamental data structures and algorithms using TypeScript.
-The primary goal is to showcase understanding and practical application of stacks, queues, binary trees, graphs, and linked lists.
-Additionally, it includes solving specific algorithmic problems related to these data structures.
+This repository contains an implementation of a hash table in TypeScript with a custom hash function.
+The project demonstrates the concepts of hash functions, collision resolution, and practical application of hash tables.

 ## Getting Started

 ### Prerequisites